Costa Brava

 Game of Thrones on the Costa Brava

-Much of Season 6 of this popular series - the best one according to fans - was filmed in Girona.
-As for the prequel titled House of the Dragon is in Lloret de Mar.
+Much of Season 6 of this popular series—the best one, according to fans—was filmed in Girona.
+Parts of the prequel House of the Dragon were filmed in Lloret de Mar.

 Girona, stars in your eyes

 Girona, the Mecca of gastronomy?
-Indeed, we can trust the figures since the territory has no less than 16 restaurants and bars with Michelin stars, out of 21 stars awarded.
+Indeed, we can trust the figures since the territory has no less than 16 restaurants and bars with Michelin stars, out of 21 stars awarded and even 2 green stars awarding sustainability.

 Begur, the Indian city

-As astonishing as it may sound, Begur presents itself as an Indian city due to the construction of colonial-style houses by "American Indians" who returned from the colonies at the end of the 19th century with their pockets full of wealth.
+As astonishing as it may sound, Begur presents itself as an Indian city due to the construction of colonial-style houses by "Indianos" from Spain, Cuba and Puerto Rico who returned from the Spanish colonies at the end of the 19th century with their pockets full of wealth.

 Ceramics, pride of Bisbal

-The city's main economic activity since the 18th century, ceramics, is a tradition passed down from generation to generation.
+Ceramics has been the city's main economic activity since the 18th century.
+It is a tradition passed down from generation to generation.
 From decorative ceramics to construction ceramics, everything is manufactured and marketed there.

 NEWSLETTER